martintwhite/martintwhite.github.io/_posts/2021-10-20-ORC2021-reflection.markdown

 title:  "My academic journey from ORC2013 to ORC2021"
 date:   2021-10-20 00:00:00 +0000
 categories: research
+images: /assets/presentation_me.jpg
 ---
-Last week was a welcome return to the 6th International Seminar on ORC Power Systems (albeit online) which has provided some opportunity for a little reflection – and provided the topic for a long overdue blog post.
+Last week was a welcome return to the [6th International Seminar on ORC Power Systems](https://www.orc2021.com/) (albeit online) which has provided some opportunity for a little reflection – and provided the topic for a long overdue blog post.

 I would imagine a lot of people might say they have a ‘favourite’ conference.
 One where they find the most interesting papers.
 They know the most people.
 Perhaps it’s always held in a nice location.
 Or perhaps, as it is in my case, it was their first ever academic conference.